Andrew199617/js-syntax-extension/README.md

 ### Use Cases:

-- Improved intellisense for JavaScript?
+- Need improved intellisense for JavaScript?
 You will be able to leverage the typings folder and be able to more easily access types from other classes.
 This is a huge productivity boost!
 - Create Types folder for a NPM module in seconds.
 - Maintain OLOO pattern.